 - $250 can protect an elderly woman from a consumer scam

 - $500 can preserve housing for a person living with disabilities

 - $1,000 can cover an entire legal aid case for a family

 - $5,000 can give life-saving assistance to victims of domestic violence

-This year’s campaign is highlighting the impact of Justice for All in your community.
-Your gift takes words from the pledge, Justice for All, and brings these words to life for income eligible people with urgent legal needs.
+The campaign highlights the impact of Justice for All in your community.
+Your gift takes words from the pledge, Justice for All, and brings these words to life for income eligible people with urgent civil legal needs, like Regan.

 Regan was born with spina bifida, a disabling medical condition that necessitates her use of a power wheelchair for mobility.
 Morgan's rehabilitation team conducted a wheelchair evaluation and determined that she requires a custom power wheelchair with integrated standing feature.
 Her request was denied based upon a policy that excluded this type of wheelchair.
 Regan filed a lawsuit in federal court challenging the legality of this policy.
 Following the district court's directive to reconsider Regan's medical need for this wheelchair, her custom power wheelchair with integrated standing feature was finally approved in 2013.
 In her mid-twenties, Regan now has the ability to independently stand using the recommended wheelchair and can perform activities of daily living that were not possible with her previous wheelchair.
 Equally important, Regan can independently stand to relieve pain, reduce pressure and address the numerous medical conditions she faces due to prolonged sitting in a wheelchair each day.